 The Shofar Project is a free program open to people of all backgrounds who want to make this a year of continued awakening, responsiveness, renewal, and transformation.
 It takes place during the Hebrew month of Elul, the month preceding the Jewish High Holy Days, a traditional period for intensive spiritual reflection, introspection, and moral accounting (August 21 – September 18, 2020).

 Each week of The Shofar Project will focus on a different aspect of awakening and renewal.
 Once you sign-up, you will receive emails with the links to video teachings and a variety of live online events that explore the week’s theme, as described below:

 Each Sunday for the four weeks of Elul, a short video teaching to ground each week’s mindfulness practice theme.

-A live 30-minute daily (Monday-Friday) Jewish mindfulness meditation sit that includes a teaching and guided meditation led by IJS staff and outstanding guest instructors from various Jewish denominations – stay tuned for our amazing lineup!
+A live 30-minute daily (Monday-Friday) Jewish mindfulness meditation sit that includes a teaching and guided meditation led by IJS staff and outstanding guest instructors from various Jewish denominations – check out our lineup of amazing guest instructors!

 A live 30-minute “Torah Study to Sustain The Soul” focused on a classic Jewish text with Rabbi Jonathan Slater each Tuesday.

 Live 45-minute Jewish yoga sessions each Monday and Thursday.